teekay/eleventy-plugin-jamcomments/README.md

 ## Usage

 The plugin will hook into the `eleventy.before` event and download all your comments before the build starts.
-It will place them to a local cache (controlled by the `pathToCache` option).
+It will place them in a local cache (controlled by the `pathToCache` option).

 The easiest way to use the plugin is to use the exported Nunjucks shortcode `commentsForPage`.
 It will render all comments for a given page as HTML.
 It will look like this: